msmbuilder/msmbuilder/docs/featurization.rst

 :class:`~msmbuilder.decomposition.tICA`, and others.

-Since there's usually no special rotational or translational reference frame in a MD simulation, it's often desirable to remove rotational and translational motion via featurization that is insensitive to rotations and translations.
+Since there's usually no special rotational or translational reference frame in an MD simulation, it's often desirable to remove rotational and translational motion via featurization that is insensitive to rotations and translations.